Minimum wage rising to $10/hour on Monday

 “I think people have accepted it,” Hewins said, referring to the minimum wage law.
 “If we didn’t have the tip credit that would have been a huge concern.
 That said, the quick-service people have more of an issue with this – fast-food places, McDonald’s, Dunkin’ Donuts, that don’t have the tip credit.”

 Quincy Hentzel, CEO of the Greater Portland Regional Chamber of Commerce, said she hasn’t heard directly from members about the wage hike.
-The minimum wage in Portland will increase to $10.68 on Jan.
-1, because of a city ordinance that went into effect in 2016.
+The minimum wage in Portland went up to $10.68 on Jan.
+1 2017, because of a city ordinance that went into effect in 2016.

 “I wouldn’t say our members have been actively asking us to lower the minimum wage.
 They are not looking at the minimum wage in a silo itself; they are looking at it in terms of the rising cost of businesses in general,” Hentzel said.